-- Annual public scoping meetings-conducted to obtain customer feedback regarding management direction on specific issues of interest - Frequent meetings with advisory committees and boards-to help guide programmatic decisions and development of proposed regulations and other recommendations - Focus groups-recent examples include Male Hunters focus groups held in Houston, San Antonio and Dallas in August 2007, and State Parks focus groups in July 2007 - Annual angler creel surveys-conducted on water bodies throughout the state to determine angler impact on aquatic resources and overall angler satisfaction with management efforts - Statewide angler surveys-conducted every four years to determine general attitude and opinion regarding statewide management efforts, angler preferences, and specific resource management issues - Survey of public hunting opportunities in Texas (2007) - Survey to assess private landowner satisfaction and motivation (currently under development) - TPWD online customer satisfaction survey (general) - State Park Web Visitor Survey - State Park On-site Marketing and Visitor Satisfaction Survey - Department Web site-TPWD routinely solicits and responds to public comment and inquiries through the agency Web site
+- Annual public scoping meetings conducted to obtain customer feedback regarding management direction on specific issues of interest - Frequent meetings with advisory committees and boards to help guide programmatic decisions and development of proposed regulations and other recommendations - Annual angler creel surveys conducted on water bodies throughout the state to determine angler impact on aquatic resources and overall angler satisfaction with management efforts - Statewide angler surveys conducted every four years to determine general attitude and opinion regarding statewide management efforts, angler preferences, and specific resource management issues - TPWD on-line customer satisfaction survey (general) - Statewide State Park On-Site Visitor Survey - Department Web site TPWD routinely solicits and responds to public comment and inquiries through the agency Web site - Invasive Species Awareness Survey conducting a pre-awareness and post-awareness survey of registered boat owners in East Texas.

-For the purpose of this report, TPWD will focus on the TPWD online customer satisfaction survey, the State Park On-Site Marketing and Visitor Satisfaction survey, and other recent initiatives related to state parks.
+For the purpose of this report, TPWD will focus on the TPWD online customer satisfaction survey and the Statewide State Park On-Site Visitor Survey.

-FY 2007 CUSTOMER SATISFACTION SURVEYS
+FY 2009 CUSTOMER SATISFACTION SURVEYS

-Two survey efforts related to customer satisfaction were implemented by TPWD in FY 2007.
-The final wave of a long-term study of Texas state park and historic site visitors was completed in August 2007.
-This study involved on-site customer surveys at state parks and state natural areas to assess the overall satisfaction of park users with their visit as well as to obtain other visitation and marketing information.
+Two survey efforts related to customer satisfaction were completed by TPWD during FY 2009.
+The results of a long-term study of Texas state park visitors were completed in December 2008.
+This study involved on-site customer surveys at state parks to assess the overall satisfaction of park users with their visit as well as other visitation and marketing information.

-The second survey effort in FY 2007 was an online survey that measured the level of satisfaction with TPWD, covering the seven statutorily required customer service elements, among key TPWD customer groups: state park visitors, hunters, anglers, boaters, and wildlife watchers.
-This survey was implemented in the summer of 2007.
+The second survey effort in FY 2009 was an online survey that measured the level of satisfaction with TPWD, covering the seven statutorily required customer service elements, among key TPWD customer groups: state park visitors, hunters, anglers, boaters, and wildlife watchers.
+This survey was implemented in the spring of 2009.

-Where applicable, the Standard Customer Service Performance Measures are addressed and performance is estimated for FY 2007 for each survey effort.
+Where applicable, the Standard Customer Service Performance Measures are addressed and performance is estimated for FY 2009 for each survey effort.